cosmos/ibc/spec/ics-026-relayer-module/README.md

 - Modules should be able to bind to ports and own channels through the relayer module.
 - No overhead should be added for packet sends and receives other than the layer of call indirection.
+- The relayer module should call specified handler functions on modules when they need to act upon packets.

 ## Technical Specification